AbhilashKuvalkar/AspNetWebFormPowerBIEmbed/README.md

 The report is embedded using the "Service Principal" method and not the "Master User" method

+## Archiving this repository as Microsoft encourages to use new ASP.NET technologies - MVC and Blazor.
+For webforms specifically, Blazor is the recommend one - https://learn.microsoft.com/en-us/dotnet/architecture/blazor-for-web-forms-developers/migration

 I've created this sample solution in Visual Studio 2017 and the sample report is taken from https://github.com/microsoft/powerbi-desktop-samples/tree/master/2018

 For this demo, I've used the "2018SU04 Blog Demo - April.pbix" file